Kotlin/KEEP/proposals/stdlib/durations-and-clocks.md

 - addition and subtraction: `Duration +- Duration = Duration`
 - multiplication by a scalar: `Duration * number = Duration`
+- multiplication a scalar by a duration: `number * Duration = Duration`
 - division by a scalar: `Duration / number = Duration`
 - division by a duration: `Duration / Duration = Double`
 - negation: `-Duration`